A structured latent space for human body motion generation: Evaluation

-To inspect the learned information of pose, we distinguish between global pose and pose articulation of the body.
+\textbf{Interpolating sequences of different pose} To inspect the learned information of pose, we consider global and articulated pose separately.
 First, we interpolate between sequences of turning left and turning right while walking, exhibiting mostly global pose change.
-The intermediate sequences gradually change from a left turn to a right turn as shown in Fig.~\ref{fig:interpolation} (bottom left).

-Second, we interpolate between a walking motion and a walking motion while carrying an object on the head.
-The intermediate sequence gives a realistic intermediate position for the arms, and gradually elevates them to head level as shown in Fig.~\ref{fig:interpolation} (bottom right).
-While the interpolated motion is not natural as there is no reason to walk with the arm half-raised, it shows that the latent space has captured information on $\poseSeq$, and can generate interesting motions unseen during training.
+The intermediate sequences using our model gradually change from a left to a right turn as shown in Fig.~\ref{fig:interpolation}(c).
+PCA and SLERP baselines fail due to the ambiguity when interpolating between opposite rotations, while our model leverages spatio-temporal information to alleviate this ambiguity.
+Second, we interpolate between walking and walking while carrying an object on the head, exhibiting mostly articulated pose change.
+The intermediate sequence with our model results in realistic intermediate positions for the arms, gradually elevating them to head level as shown in Fig.~\ref{fig:interpolation}(d).
+Both baselines lead to plausible interpolations.